 - (a) Construction Fund;

-- (b) 2014C Alternate Construction Fund;

-- (c) 2015A-1 Alternate Construction Fund;

-- (d) Revenue Fund;
+- (b) Revenue Fund;

-- (e) Debt Service Fund;
+- (c) Debt Service Fund;

-- (f) Debt Service Reserve Fund;
+- (d) Debt Service Reserve Fund;

-- (g) Reserve Maintenance Fund;
+- (e) Reserve Maintenance Fund;

-- (h) General Reserve Fund; and
+- (f) General Reserve Fund; and

-- (i) Rebate Fund.
+- (g) Rebate Fund.

 All Revenues are deposited into the Senior Indenture Revenue Fund and from there are transferred, in the following order of priority, to: the Senior Indenture Rebate Fund, the Operating Account held by the Commission outside of the Indenture, the Senior Indenture Debt Service Fund, the Senior Indenture Reserve Maintenance Fund, the Senior Indenture Debt Service Reserve Fund, and, provided there are moneys in the Senior Indenture Revenue Fund in excess of the amount required to be retained in the Senior Indenture Revenue Fund for future transfers to the Senior Indenture Debt Service Fund, the Senior Indenture General Reserve Fund.